Macro-Deck-App/Macro-Deck-Extensions/README.md

 4. Click on `Run workflow` button
 5. Fill in the details and click the green `Run workflow` button under the fields
-6. Open the PR that is created, accept and merge it
-7. On your main branch, create a PR to the parent repository
+6. On your main branch, create a PR to the parent repository
   - This is required due to permissions via actions being more strict than the web UI
+7. Your extension will be automatically checked and built.
+After that a moderator will approve your submission.